zbeislerOSI/OCS-Docs/Content_Portal/Documentation/DataViews/DefineaDataView/Available_Field_Sets.md

 }
 ```

 Accessing the ```Get Available Field Sets``` endpoint will show available fields corresponding to stream id, name, tags, metadata, and each property.

+**Note:** The field sets returned are the field sets included in the example PUT command in the Recommended Workflow.[Recommended Workflow](xref:DefineaDataViewRecommendedWorkflow#include-some-of-the-available-fields)

 ```json
 HTTP 200 OK